adambard/learnxinyminutes-docs/ansible.html.markdown

 ```
 Jinja may have some limitations, but it is a powerful tool that you might like.

-Please examine this simple example that install apache2 and generate index.html from the template
+Please examine this simple example that installs apache2 and generates index.html from the template
 "playbooks/roles/simple_apache_role/templates/index.html"

 ```bash